AlexanderGS0x/blockchain-developer-bootcamp-final-project-/DOCS.md

 You should now be able to access the frontend on `http://localhost:3000/`

+## Running Tests

+Install dependencies:

+`cd api && npm install`

+#### In one terminal:

+Run the local blockchain node:

+`npm run local-node`

+Compile contracts:

+`npm run compile-contracts`

+#### In a second terminal:

+With the local blockchain node running in the first terminal,

+Run tests:

+`npx hardhat test --network localhost`

 ## Production dApp interaction

 As this project is deployed on the Ropsten testnet, you will need a burner MetaMask wallet on the Ropsten network, with some Ropsten ETH to interact with the dApp.